HowToPest.com Logo

 By now you are probably “picking up what we are putting down”.
 Bed bug treatment needs to be thorough!
 Bed bugs can be anywhere!

-Using an insecticide dust can be a vital weapon in treating for bed bugs.
+Using a chemical dust can be a vital weapon in treating for bed bugs.
 Chemical dusts like Cimexa Dust or Delta Dust can be used where aerosols and concentrates can’t.
 For example, chemical dusts can be used in electrical outlets or applied to paintings.
 When using chemical dusts it is always a good idea to apply the dust with a duster that way you won’t over apply the dust and none will be wasted.
 A little goes a long way.

 *Pro Tip – Place a penny in the duster.
 This will agitate the dust, helping the dust to float.
 Apply the dust in small, light puffs.